 How did it all start?

-Why do people believe 5×5 workouts are superior to everything else?
+Why do people believe that 5×5 is superior to everything else?

-5×5 Could Be An Inferior Way To train For Most People
+5×5 Could Be An Inferior Way To train For Some People

-There are difference types of strength besides maximum attempts.
-For most people it may be better to focus on improving strength endurance above 5 reps instead of killing themselves with low rep work.
-Of course, progress in one equals progress in the other but sometimes it’s more beneficial to get stronger by lifting light weights.
+For most people, it may be better to focus on improving strength endurance above 5 reps instead of subjecting the body to heavy weights.

-Of course, if you are a powerlifter you need to do low rep work, but most people are recreational lifters overrating the importance of lifting things and putting them down in a sweaty gym.
-You should know by now that very few people care about your Facebook videos.
+Of course, if you are a powerlifter, you have to do low rep work, but most people are recreational lifters constantly overrating the importance of lifting things and putting them down in a sweaty gym.
+You should know by now that very few people care about your fight against gravity.

 5×5 Is Either Too Brutal Or Too Easy

-5×5 is either too easy or too hard.
-When the weight is light 5×5 is not difficult to do at all, but once you’re stronger getting through a 5×5 squat session may require prayers.
-This is one of the reasons StrongLifts 5×5 wants you to switch to 3×5 later on.
+When the weight is light, 5×5 is super easy, but once you’re stronger, getting through a 5×5 squat session with the same weight may require prayers.
+This is why StrongLifts 5×5 wants you to switch to 3×5 eventually.
 There’s no other way to continue the progression.
-It’s too hard and takes too much time.
-Some people would need a good 10 minutes to recover in between each set.
+5×5 with a heavy weight is brutal.
+Some people would need 10 minutes of rest between the sets.